LostArtefacts/TRX/docs/1-COMMAND_LINE.md

 - `--demo-pc` (legacy: `-demo_pc`) (TR1X only)
   Runs the PC demo level.

-- `-l <path>`, `--level <path>`
+- `-l <path|num>`, `--level <path|num>`
   Runs the game immediately launching it into the specified level.
-The path should be absolute.
+If `<path>` is provided, runs the custom level located in the specified location, which should be absolute.
 Internally, this option uses `TR*X_gameflow_level.json5` as a template instructing it how to run the game.
+If `<num>` is an integer, plays the level with the given number within the main game flow (1-based).

 - `-s <num>`, `--save <num>`:
   Runs the game immediately loading a specific save slot.
 The first save starts